Start Here

 Variety of easy vegetables growing in pots on a compact UK patio or balcony

-Microclimate notes prevent most beginner crop-choice mistakes.
+Light and exposure notes prevent many beginner crop-choice mistakes.

 For a complete sizing reference, use How to Choose Pots for Balcony and Windowsill Gardening.

-Step 4: Design for watering consistency
+Step 4: Make watering easier

 A practical rhythm: